rcrandall/MOTRv2/README.md

 # Fork details
 Modified code to use the mmcv implementation of MultiScaleDeformableAttention (from [here](https://mmcv.readthedocs.io/en/latest/_modules/mmcv/ops/multi_scale_deform_attn.html)).
 Purpose is to avoid requiring the build step which is trickier to set up with Sagemaker.
-With this change, the step to install MSDeformAttn ops with "make.sh" is not required.
+With this change, the step to install MSDeformAttn ops with "make.sh" from the original repo is not required.

 Also modified to use [hydra](https://hydra.cc/docs/intro/) config instead of command-line args.